How to Keep Fleas Out of Your House in Idaho

 Your Pets Are the First Line of Defense

-Dogs and cats are the primary targets for local fleas.
-Once fleas find a pet, they begin feeding and laying eggs that fall into carpets and sleeping areas.
-Protecting your pet is the best way to protect the home.
+Dogs and cats are the primary hosts for fleas in Idaho homes.
+Once fleas find a pet, they begin feeding and laying eggs that drop into the surrounding environment.
+Protecting your pets is the single most effective way to protect your home.

 - Oral flea medications